thinktandem/tandem/site/blog/2017-11-22-debugging-with-new-relic-blazemeter-strace-more.md

 ---
 title: "Debugging with New Relic, BlazeMeter, strace & more"
 tags:
   - development
+  - performance
-    - support
+  - devops
   - drupal
   - johno
 author: "John Ouellet"
 date: "2017-11-22"
 summary: "This is a start to finish mini case study surrounding a site crashing bug.
 I will detail how I found the problems and then how I fixed them."